alexAubin/yoloLists/README.md

 Rant
 ----

-In 2017, there is still no simple lightweight free/open-source software to host mailing-lists.
-Solutions like Sympa and Mailman3 are designed for industrial scale of mailing list hosting and are too resource-hungry and/or are too complex for the task they achieve.
+In 2017, there is still no simple lightweight, free/open-source software to host mailing-lists.
+Solutions like Sympa and Mailman3 are designed for industrial scale use cases, and are too resource-hungry and/or too complex for the task they achieve.
 They are not suitable for self-hosting.
 A lot of small projects only need a handful of lists with a few hundreds of people max.
-They shouldn't have to install a software that permanently requires several hundreds megabytes of RAM - just to perform a task similar to mail aliases do.
+They shouldn't have to install a software that permanently requires *several hundreds megabytes of RAM* - just to perform a task similar to what mail aliases do.

 Meanwhile, Mailman2 remains kinda lightweight and simple (though could be improved..), but lacks a state-of-the-art, KISS web interface.